 We didn’t do any of these.
-Our travel to Koh Tao was part of the Grasshopper Adventures bike tour so they dropped us at the Chumphon ferry.
-Our travel back was with Lomprayah to Surat Thani and then connecting to a bus.
-We were heading to Khao Sok on a public bus but they also offered air-conditioned luxury buses to Phuket.
+Our travel to Koh Tao was part of the Grasshopper Adventures bike tour, so they dropped us at the Chumphon ferry.
+Our journey back was with Lomprayah to Surat Thani and then connecting to a bus.
+We were heading to Khao Sok on a public bus, but they also offered air-conditioned luxury buses to Phuket.
 All Ferries dock at Mae Haad Pier in Koh Tao.

 (There is a cool embedded map on the right.
 If you don’t see it, try refreshing your page)